-You are excited about finally starting your business blog.
+You are excited about finally starting your small business blog.

 Week 1 and 2: Friends, family, and a few customers are the first ones to follow your blog.
 It’s exciting to see the number of blog followers ramp up.